Anybody99901/DATA-PIPELINE-DEVELOPMENT/README.md

+# Data Pipeline Development

+COMPANY : CODTECH IT SOLUTIONS

+NAME : YASEER SHAIK

+INTERN ID : CT06DM03

+DOMAIN : DATA SCEINCE

+DURATION : 6 WEEKS

+MENTOR : NEELA SANTHOSH

-# Data Pipeline Development – Internship Task (Codetech)
+# Data Pipeline Development – Internship Task (Codtech)

 This project is a Python-based ETL (Extract, Transform, Load) pipeline developed as part of an internship task at **Codetech**.
 The pipeline automates data preprocessing, transformation, and loading using libraries like **Pandas** and **Scikit-learn**.